weixijia/ipin2019-weixijia/data processing/data readme.txt

 run dataprocessing.py to generate data.
-Here, you can select three different types of data to create in the py file, which are original data, overlapping data and downsampled data.
+Here, you can select three different types of data to create in the py file, which are original data, overlapping data and downsampled data. first select  fn_num==1 to extract raw csv file from the xml, then you could switch to mode 2 or 3 to create overlapping or downsampled data based on this generated raw csv file
 (processing.py is the function codes for the dataprocessing.py)